m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 * Go to [Azure DevOps home](https://dev.azure.com).
 * Select your project.
 Click on project settings -> Pipelines -> Service connections -> New service connection -> GitHub.
 Provide a connection name.
 Click authorize.
 Click OK.
 * Select New service connection -> Docker Registry.
 Select Docker Hub as your registry type.
 Specify the connection name to be `<Your Docker Hub ID>`-docker-hub.
 Fill in your Docker ID, password and email.
 Click OK.
+* Select New service connection -> Kubernetes.
+Select Azure subscription as your authentication.
+Specify the connection name to be javaee-cafe-cluster.
+Select the cluster to be javaee-cafe-cluster.
+Click OK.

 ## Deploy the Java EE Application and Postgres on Kubernetes